 In some instances, you won’t need to install the software on your computer and can access it via web browsers.
 This is becoming the more common scenario.

 Cloud-based accounting software offers a number of benefits for businesses including:

-An increasing number of businesses, particularly start-ups, are choosing to use cloud based accounting software such as *MYOB Essentials to process their day to day transactions, manage cash flow and also keep track of purchases and payments.
-MYOB Essentials is suitable for:
+An increasing number of businesses, especially new and startup businesses, are choosing to use cloud-based accounting software such as MYOB Essentials to process their day-to-day transactions, manage cash flow and also keep track of purchases and payments.